autodatadirect/formBuilder/docs/content/api.md

 Instead of using the normal select tag, you can use an *input* tag with **data-type="select"**.
 It has the basic elements of a select tag, but with more functionality.
 When clicked, a dropdown appears with sorted option labels (which are scrollable vertically and horizontally) for the user to choose from.
 It also has a search box the user can use to quickly find a label by typing in what they are searching for.

 * Attribute Options
-    - **data-default** *Optional* Can be used to set what the default selection will be in the case that no selection is made.
+    - **data-default** *Optional.* Can be used to set what the default selection will be in the case that no selection is made.
 This is available as an alternative to the first non-empty option being selected.
-    - **data-empty-label** *Optional* Can be used to create an option with a label but no value.
+    - **data-empty-label** *Optional.* Can be used to create an option with a label but no value.
 Will set the label of an option to the value that the user sets the data-empty label to and will set the value to ''
-    - **data-no-sort** *Optional* Can be set to true, or 1, by the user to prevent the options from being sorted alphabetically.
+    - **data-no-sort** *Optional.* Can be set to true, or 1, by the user to prevent the options from being sorted alphabetically.
     - **data-filter-min** The minimum amount of options required until the search filter in the dropdown is shown. **Default:** `5`.
+    - **data-overflow-tooltips** *Optional.* Displays the value in an html tooltip when an item is only partially visible in the dropdown.
     - **data-options** *Required.* String representation of a JSON array of objects each containing a "value" and a "label".
         + Select Option Properties
             * **value** *Required.* The value of the option